8 days trekking along Sermilik Icefjord in East Greenland incl. flights

 The northern lights are a natural phenomenon, thus we cannot guarantee that you will see them during your trip.
 However, Greenland is one of the best places to observe them and if you are traveling in Greenland from end of August to end of March, chances are good that you will be able to encounter them.

 The very best period to see the northern lights is during deep winter, from mid November to mid March during the new moon and when the sky is clear.
-The best conditions to observe this phenomenon are found away from villages and farms, where there is no artificial light.
-You can also observe them during summer in South Greenland after mid August, when the nights get darker.
+The best conditions to observe this phenomenon are found away from towns and settlements, where there is no artificial light.
+In South Greenland you can also observe them during summer after mid August, when the nights get darker.

-Northern lights tours are offered on the most regular basis from mid February until end of March.
+Northern lights tours are offered on the most regular basis in February and March.

 After that, the light returns rapidly and becomes slightly brighter every day until the days of the midnight sun return.
 Each season and area comes up with a specific light that gives a special atmosphere to your trip.
 Such as the winter darkness, when the snow reflects the moonlight and the northern lights are observed at its best.